 The COVID-19 pandemic has altered the lives of many people.
 And while all of us are at risk of catching the disease, the mortality rates among the elderly and those with pre-existing heart and lung conditions are particularly high.
 According to the Centers for Disease Control’s latest numbers, 89.5% of the deaths in the United States, attributed to COVID-19, are victims who were 55 years old and above.
 In addition, the CDC considers employees who have the following conditions to be at a higher risk of mortality should they contract the disease:

 - Liver Disease,

 The Americans with Disabilities Act (ADA) protects employees with disabilities from being unfairly terminated.
 If you have a disability that puts you at greater risk of death from contracting the COVID-19 disease, then you have the right to not endanger yourself by returning to an unsafe working environment.

 If you have been discriminated against or terminated because of your disability or inability to return to work, if you have been denied accommodations because you are in a high-risk category, or if you have been retaliated against because you have requested special accommodations or spoken on social media about needing a safer working environment, contact us immediately!

 Call Smithey Law Group LLC Today

 If you believe that you may have valid grounds for an employment discrimination lawsuit, or if you have any other labor or employment matters for which you believe you need legal representation, we would encourage you to give Smithey Law Group LLC, a call today.
-Cumulatively, our attorneys have nearly fifty years of experience practicing in employment and labor law, and we are well versed and knowledgeable in all of the complex legal matters that our clients may encounter.
+Our attorneys are well versed and knowledgeable in all of the complex legal matters that our clients may encounter.
 We are proud of our track record of successfully representing countless clients in their employment and labor matters, and would be honored to have the opportunity to serve you, too.
 Give us a call today – we look forward to speaking with you soon.